 - 1 cup water

-- 1-2 tablespoons Korean soup soy sauce (gukganjang)
+- 1-2 tbsp Korean soup soy sauce (gukganjang)

 Instructions

-- In a large pot (wok is a good option to use), heat oil over med-high heat and saute leek (or green onion) and garlic until fragrant.
+- In a large pot (a wok is a good option to use), heat oil over med-high heat and saute leek (or green onion) and garlic until fragrant.
 Add the pork, if using, to fry with the garlic mixture.

 - Add the chili flakes and stir-fry for 1 minute.
 Be careful not to burn the pepper.
 Add cayenne pepper if you desire extreme heat.